 The application period for this program is now closed, we hope to offer the program again in 2017.

 The U.S. Ambassadors Fund for Cultural Preservation (AFCP) awards grants for the preservation of cultural sites, cultural objects and collections, and forms of traditional cultural expression, such as music, dance, and language in more than 130 countries around the world.
 Administered by the Cultural Heritage Center, Bureau of Educational and Cultural Affairs, U.S. Department of State, and funded from Diplomatic and Consular Program funds, the AFCP offers the U.S. a meaningful opportunity to show its respect for the cultural heritage of other countries.
 Since 2007, the U.S. Embassy in Pristina has awarded over three million dollars for cultural preservation projects and activities, including the restoration of heritage sites like Prizren Fortress and the Museum of Archaeology.
-The closing date for applications for the 2018 AFCP is January 19, 2018 at 12:00 noon for both the large grant and small grant programs.
+This program is now closed.

 The Embassy of the United States of America in Kosovo is announcing the 2018 University Support Grants Program.
 U.S. Embassy Pristina’s Public Affairs Section will award a series of small grants to support higher education institutions to better address social and economic development challenges through research, development, and extension services.
 Programs include, but are not limited to, applied research, community outreach, and service delivery.
 The University Support Program grants are awarded on a competitive basis.
-The closing date for applications is June 29, 2018.
+This program is now closed.